Nothing beats the taste of a fresh, vine ripened heirloom tomato grown in your own garden.

 Tomatoes are vines.
 They need support to keep the fruit off the ground.
 Tomato cages will support the plant without additional ties.
 Until the plants grow that is… Tomatoes don’t know when they have a good thing going and often out grow their cages.
 At that time, use bamboo poles or tree stakes and tie the plants with twine or covered wire (see Plant Supports & Twine).
 Place the twine around a main stem and pull it gently toward the stake.
 Secure the twine to the stake.

-Tip: Snapping off young suckers between the main stem and leaf axils encourages higher yields and earlier fruiting on staked plants.
+Tip: Pruning off young suckers between the main stem and leaf axils encourages higher yields and earlier fruiting on staked plants.
 When the vines reach the tops of the stakes, pinch back the tip.

 No Bloom – What Happened?